keenan-burnett/radar_to_lidar_calib/README.md

 Note: this calibration is mostly useful for estimating rotation.
 I've verified that with 10 radar-lidar pairs, I was able to get a rotation accuracy of < 0.1 degrees.
 The translation estimation isn't as good, and probably isn't usable.
 It might be possible to upsample the cartesian image on a cropped region to get a better translation estimate, but it would be tough to beat hand measurements or a CAD model (1 cm error).

+Note 2: the extract.py script uses rospy and Python 2.
+The calibrate.py script uses Python 3.

 # Example Data
 Sample data for this repository can be downloaded using the provided script: download_data.sh.
 The example data includes radar data from a Navtech CIR204-H and lidar data from a Velodyne Alpha-Prime (128 beam).